Q: What is the Conditional Admit General Studies (GS) Program?

-A: The General Studies Program provides proactive academic support in mathematics and the sciences through weekly tutoring and advising sessions while students maintain a full-time course load.
+A: The Conditional Admit General Studies (GS) Program provides proactive academic support in mathematics and the sciences through weekly tutoring and advising sessions while students maintain a full-time course load.
 Students are selected by Admissions to participate in either an On-campus or Online pre-college summer program which is indicated in the formal acceptance letter from Admissions.
 At the end of the summer, having successfully completed either the On-Campus or Online pre-college summer program, students follow course catalog guidelines for their intended major in the fall and spring semesters.
 In each of those semesters, students continue to attend required weekly advising, tutoring, and up to two pass/fail GS courses per semester dedicated to enhancing time management and study skills.
-In order to be allowed to transfer into the major of their choice, General Studies students must earn 24 credits and a minimum grade point average of 2.0 ("C") by the end of their second semester.
+In order to be allowed to transfer into the major of their choice, GS students must earn 24 credits and a minimum grade point average of 2.0 ("C") by the end of their second semester.

 A: Those students whose overall high school GPA is high but who lack certain courses in math, science and/or writing are chosen by the Admissions office to complete the mandatory six-week program with the purpose of fortifying the students' academic foundation.

 A: The Admissions Committee believes that your interest in and passion for the world of invention, innovation, science and mathematics would make you a valued and contributing member of the NYU-Poly community.
 However, we also believe that your academic success is contingent upon NYU-Poly providing you with the tools necessary to enhance your current foundational skills in order to succeed at NYU-Poly.
-This is what the General Studies Program seeks to provide.
+This is what the Conditional Admit General Studies (GS) Program seeks to provide.

 A: It is possible to do so, but you may need to take classes during the summer after your first year to graduate within a four-year time frame.
-The first year courses students take while in the General Studies Program fulfill the requirements of all majors offered at NYU-Poly.
+The first year courses students take while in the GS Program fulfill the requirements of all majors offered at NYU-Poly.
 However, you can expect your first semester to have a reduced course load of 12 credits, and your second semester to have a maximum of 17 credits.
-Thus, to earn the credits required, students in the General Studies Program may need to enroll in summer courses after their first year to enable them to graduate within four years.
+Thus, to earn the credits required, students in the GS Program may need to enroll in summer courses after their first year to enable them to graduate within four years.
 (Please note that in most cases, no tuition is charged for first-year courses taken the summer after the first year).

 A: In the event that your overall GPA falls below a 2.0 or you fail to complete at least 24 credits by the end of your second GS semester, the summer following your first year will be a probationary period during which you have a chance to meet minimum GS requirements.
 If you fail to earn at least a 2.0 and/or 24 credits by the end of that probationary summer, you will be dismissed from NYU-Poly.
 However, our rigorous initial admissions standards as well as the pro-active and structured weekly tutoring and advising sessions during your first year are designed to promote your success in pursuing your NYU-Poly degree as planned.